Jersey City, New Jersey: Local

 Jersey City is governed under the Faulkner Act (mayor–council) form of municipal government.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the nine-member City Council.
-The city council is comprised of six members elected from wards and three elected at-large, all elected to concurrent four-year terms on a non-partisan basis as part of the November general election.
-Ward boundaries will be redrawn based on the results of the 2020 United States census to rebalance wards based on population changes.
+The city council has six members elected from wards and three elected at-large, all elected to concurrent four-year terms on a non-partisan basis as part of the November general election.
+Ward boundaries were redrawn based on the results of the 2020 United States census to rebalance wards based on population changes.
+The redistricting led to some controversy.

 As of 2025, the mayor is Steven Fulop, whose term of office ends December 31, 2025.
-Members of the City Council are Council President Joyce Watterman (at large), Richard Boggiano (Ward C – Journal Square), Amy M. DeGise (at large), Frank E. Gilmore (Ward F – Bergen/Lafayette), Mira Prinz-Arey (Ward B – West Side), Denise Ridley (Ward A – Greenville), Daniel Rivera (at large), Yousef J. Saleh (Ward D – The Heights) and James Solomon (Ward E – Downtown), all of whom are serving concurrent terms of office that end December 31, 2025.
+Members of the City Council are Council President Joyce Watterman (at large), Richard Boggiano (Ward C – Journal Square), Amy M. DeGise (at large), Frank E. Gilmore (Ward F – Bergen/Lafayette), Maureen Hulings (Ward B – West Side; appointed to fill an unexpired term), Denise Ridley (Ward A – Greenville), Daniel Rivera (at large), Yousef J. Saleh (Ward D – The Heights) and James Solomon (Ward E – Downtown), all of whom are serving concurrent terms of office that end December 31, 2025.
+Solomon is running for mayor.

 In April 2020, Yousef J. Saleh was appointed to fill the Ward D seat that became vacant following the death earlier that month of Michael Yun from complications related to COVID-19; Saleh served on an interim basis until the November 2020 general election, when voters chose him to serve the balance of the term of office.
+The candidates in the December 2025 general election are Jake Ephros, Veronica Akaezuwa, Patrick Ambrossi, Elvin Dominici Encarnacion, and Catherine Healy.

+In April 2025, Maureen Hulings was appointed to fill the Ward B seat that became vacant following the resignation of Mira Prinz-Arey.
+In November 2025, Eleana Little won the election for Ward E, replacing Solomon who is running for mayor.

+In November 2023, former Governor of New Jersey Jim McGreevy announced his candidacy for Jersey City mayor.
+Following his 2004 resignation from governorship after admitting to extramarital affairs, McGreevy planned to re-enter politics on a platform of clean and safe streets and controlled property taxes.
+The former governor, however, came in second place to Ward E representative James Solomon; both will advance to the December 2, 2025 runoff election.

-The Business Administrator is John J. Metro; the City Clerk is Sean J. Gallagher.
+The business administrator is John J. Metro; the City Clerk is Sean J. Gallagher.

 Federal, state and county representation

+Jersey City is split between the 8th and 10th Congressional Districts, with 138,371 residents in the Eighth District and 154,819 in the Tenth, and is part of New Jersey's 31st and 32nd state legislative districts, covering the northern and southern halves of the city, respectively.